 Minnesota: 13 of 35 beach sites sampled were potentially unsafe for at least one day in 2019.

-Many other beach sites in the state with many potentially unsafe days:
+Many other beach sites in the state have many potentially unsafe days:

 - Park Point Sky Harbor Parking Lot Beach-> 9 out of 31 days tested (29%)